 The entries in Tables 1 and 2 show that incident pfd above −60 dB(W/m2) are potentially damaging at frequencies up to GHz, while incident power flux-densities above −45 dB(W/m2) are potentially damaging at frequencies above GHz.
 Threshold power levels are lower at the higher frequencies in part due to the use of smaller antennas and in part because the SiS receivers used at higher frequencies are expected to be more robust.
 Note that, to order of magnitude, the input power levels capable of damaging radio astronomy receivers correspond to a voltage drop of approximately 1 V across 50 , i.e. 20 mW.

+{Editor’s note: significant modifications to the e.i.r.p levels as proposed in the following table needs to be supported by reliable information or studies.
+Furthermore, it should be carefully assessed whether the proposed values are representative}

+[

 TABLE 1

-Representative antenna diameters and values of Fd, the potentially damaging pfd for HFET input stages from 1-90 GHz
+Representative antenna diameters and values of Fd, the potentially damaging pfd for HFET input stages from 1-100 GHz